hudongsheng-debug/Spectral-Noise-Exclusion/README.md

 This folder contains **YOLO-style annotation data** for noise localization.

 - Images: spectral image patches
-- Labels: corresponding YOLO-format annotation files (bounding boxes of noise regions)
+- Labels: corresponding YOLO-format annotation files for noise localization
 - Overlay: visualization images showing annotated noise regions

 These data are used for **object detection tasks**, where the goal is to locate noise regions in spectral images.